 What is Cause and Effect?

-The concept of cause and effect are so prevalent in our everyday lives that students are usually quick to pick up on them.
-They may already display a good implicit understanding of the concepts in their own reading and writing.
+The concept of cause-and-effect relationships is so prevalent in our everyday lives that students are usually quick to pick up on them.
+They may already display a good implicit understanding of the concepts in their reading and writing.
 However, the purpose of this article is to make that understanding explicit; to offer a range of strategies that will help students clearly identify the causes and effects that are woven throughout the fabric of the texts they will read.

 A Word on Affect and Effect…

 When teaching cause and effect, be sure to take the chance to reinforce the difference between the noun ‘effect’ and the verb ‘affect’.
 No matter how many times students are exposed to this distinction, a few will always manage to avoid learning it.
 Don’t allow your students to be affected by ignorance of the difference any longer!